-This course is designed to prepare students for the various roles of management in pharmacy practice they may be required to assume regardless of future position or practice setting.
-Management principles that are introduced, developed and demonstrated include operations management, financial analysis, human resource management, marketing, management of traditional pharmacy goods and services, management of value added pharmacy services, and risk management.
-Students will be introduced to these concepts, and asked to apply them by demonstrating business planning and pharmacy service implementation.
-P: PHA 321.
+This course is designed to help students gain an appreciation for the various roles of management in pharmacy practice regardless of future position or practice setting.
+Management principles that are introduced, developed and demonstrated include operations management, financial analysis, human resource management, marketing, management of traditional pharmacy goods and services, management of value-added pharmacy services, and risk management.
+Students will be introduced to these concepts and asked to apply them by demonstrating business planning and pharmacy service implementation.
+P. PHA 321.